JetBrains/kotlin-web-site/pages/docs/reference/visibility-modifiers.md

 There are four visibility modifiers in Kotlin: `private`, `protected`, `internal` and `public`.
 The default visibility, used if there is no explicit modifier, is `public`.

-Below please find explanations of how the modifiers apply to different types of declaring scopes.
+On this page, you'll learn how the modifiers apply to different types of declaring scopes.

 ## Packages